 Rompe-ferro, Rompe-nuvem, Beira-Mar Rompe-aço, Rompe-fogo, Beija o Ar Serra Azul, Mata Virgem, Encruzilhada 7 ondas, 7 caminhos, 7 matas

 I have been listening Bikesince 2015, the year they released their first album, indeed a very lysergic year for myself back in São Paulo, apparently also for many people in Brazil, doce was everywhere.
 Their first album 1943 changed my view on contemporary Brazilian psychedelic rock, that followed bands I have been watching for a long time, such as Boogarins.
-Bike, from São Paulo, always brings the true psychedelic influences to their music, with clear references to LSD and psilocybin, to start by their name itself.
-A band I still didn’t have the opportunity to watch alive (though they are certainly coming back to Europe).
-They are celebrating three years on the read, including an European tour.
-Bike is active not only alive but specially in the studio.
+Bike, from São Paulo, always brings the true psychedelic influences to their music, with clear references to LSD and psilocybin, to start with their name.
+In 2018 they celebrate three years on the road, including an European tour.
+However, Bike is not only active alive but specially in the studio.

 Last year, their second album Em Busca da Viagem Eterna (Searching for the endless trip) came to me as a surprise, following their 1943 in style, I made sure to add one of its tracks to Synths of Eden playlist Brasil Progressivo (below).
 Now, Bike is featured with their newest work Their Shamanic Majesties’ Third Request and their track Ingá.
 First place of our playlist.
 The typical sound marked by reverberated vocals and guitars full of effects.
 Followed by trippy lyrics, this time brings back Brazilian rural tradition, including organic instruments and other types of teas and plants.
 Two other important features in the album, Bonifratein Ingá, plus Tagore in Cavalo.